Anglo-Persian capture of Qeshm: Capture

+Imam Quli Khan's Persian soldiers in boats repulsed by the Portuguese at Hormuz.

-The Persian besieged Qeshm for about nine months from June 1621 until February 1622, they sustained heavy casualties in several assaults and all of their efforts were proved to be in vain: the Persian commanders realized the fort would not fall unless they controlled the surrounding sea lanes.
+The Persians besieged Qeshm for about nine months from June 1621 until February 1622, they sustained heavy casualties in several assaults and all of their efforts were proved to be in vain: the Persian commanders realized the fort would not fall unless they controlled the surrounding sea lanes.
 They decided to ask the English to assist them in the siege and a force of nine English vessels arrived at Jask from Surat on 26 December 1621, Imam Quli Khan used this opportunity to exert pressure on the English.
 He demanded that they help him in exchange for rewards but, at the same time, he threatened to withdraw all English trading privileges in Persia.

 Rui ordered a Portuguese attack on Jask that destroyed the English station, this proved to be his second mistake, as it increased English hostility against them.

 In spite of all this, the English agent in Persia, Edward Monnox, agreed to help.
 The English joined the siege of Qeshm in January 1622.
 Negotiations were held between Monnox and Rui at which Rui reminded Monnox that he was giving support to the Moors against Christian forces.
 Monnox reminded Rui of the destruction of the English station at Jask.
 These talks brought no solution: Rui refused to surrender, and the fortress was bombarded with little effect.
 However, the garrison, with the encouragement of its priests, rebelled against their leader and surrendered the fort in February 1622.

 Rui was sent with his men to Surat as a prisoner but managed to escape to Muscat.
 The Lascarins' auxiliaries' fates were unfortunate; the Persians first promised them safety, but Khan massacred them like "a flock of sheep."
-Both sides broke the terms of surrender.
+Both the English and Persians broke the terms of surrender.